 The study group has finished an assignment for their anthropology class and everyone is getting ready to go their separate ways.
 Jeff has a date, Britta has a photography project, and the rest are going to a puppy parade on the quad.
 Then, Annie notices that her pen is missing.
 Hilarity Ensues as each member of the group is successively accused of having taken the pen and the group starts to turn on each other.

 The Community episode "Cooperative Calligraphy" provides examples of:

 - All There in the Manual: The DVD case for the first half of Season 2 is styled after Abed's notebook.
-You can read Abed's notes on the menstrual cycles so that you can see exactly what he wrote without having to freeze-frame the episode.
+Abed's notes can be read on the menstrual cycles to see exactly what he wrote without having to freeze-frame the episode.

-- Born in an Elevator: Abed is of the mind that if you are pregnant you should invoke this trope or not be pregnant at all.
+- Born in an Elevator: Abed is of the mind that if someone is pregnant they should invoke this trope or not be pregnant at all.

-- Brick Joke/Chekhov's Gunman: Annie's Boobs the monkey, introduced in Season 1.
+- Chekhov's Gunman: Annie's Boobs the monkey, introduced in Season 1, is the thief.

 - Collective Groan: The group's response to Britta's complaining about "invasion of civil liberties".

 - Continuity Nod: The collection of items amassed by Annie's Boobs contains numerous nods to previous episodes.

 - "Could Have Avoided This!"
 Plot: Every member of the study group points out that if Annie hadn't made a big deal about the pen in the first place, then they wouldn't be stuck glaring daggers at each other.